What Is An Amortization Mortgage and How Does it Work?

 First, you have to define what amortization is.
 Amortization is the act of paying off a loan over time.

 You’ve probably heard of “balloon” mortgages.
-You pay less up front and then have to pay the rest in one big payment at the end of the loan.
+In these, you pay less upfront and then spend the rest in one big payment at the end of the loan.
 The opposite is called a “rolling” mortgage.

 In the case of an amortization mortgage, you make monthly payments until the loan is paid off.

-The first step in calculating amortization is to figure out how much money you’ll need to pay off your mortgage.
+The first step in calculating amortization is determining how much money you’ll need to pay off your mortgage.
 This can be tricky, especially if you’re buying a house.

 It’s easy to get caught up in the excitement of buying a home and forget to factor in the cost of owning a property.

-For example, you might think you can just use your rental income to pay off the mortgage, but you’ll need to factor in the taxes, maintenance, and other costs of owning a home.
+For example, you might think you can use your rental income to pay off the mortgage, but you’ll need to factor in the taxes, maintenance, and other home costs.

 How much interest will you pay?

-An amortization mortgage is a type of mortgage where the total amount paid is split into fixed and variable parts.
+An amortization mortgage is a type where the total amount paid is split into fixed and variable parts.

-The fixed part is the amount you’ll have to pay back each month, no matter how long you’ve taken to pay it off.
+The fixed part is the amount you’ll have to pay back each month, no matter how long it takes to pay off.
 This is often called the principle.

 The variable part is the amount you’ll pay, which depends on how long you’ve taken to pay off the loan.
-It can be a set amount, or it can be based on the interest rate.
+It can be a set amount or based on the interest rate.

-Amortization is a helpful term because it’s the name of the process by which you’ll pay back your loan.
+Amortization is a helpful term because it describes paying back your loan.
 As you make payments, the principal will shrink.

 Once the principal is gone, the loan is paid off.

 When you have an amortization mortgage, the interest you pay is divided into two parts.
-First, you pay an initial amount of interest.
-That’s your variable part.
+First, you pay an initial amount of interest, which is your variable part.

 Then, you start making regular monthly payments.
 That’s your fixed part.

 The total amount you pay is your principal.
-It’s the total that you’ll have to pay back when you’re done.
+You’ll pay it back when the total is done.

 Q: What is an amortization mortgage, and how does it work?

 A: With a traditional mortgage, you pay interest on a fixed amount for a set period.
 An amortization mortgage is like a conventional mortgage, except instead of paying one lump sum at the beginning of your loan, you make monthly payments for a set number of years.
-If you decide to sell your home, you have to pay off the entire balance.
+You must pay off the entire balance if you decide to sell your home.

 Q: What are the pros and cons of an amortization mortgage?

-A: Pros: Because you can make monthly payments rather than making one lump sum initially, you may not have to put as much money down.
+A: Pros: Because you can make monthly payments rather than one lump sum initially, you may not have to spend as much money.
 Cons: If your home loses value while you’re still making payments, you could have more debt than when you bought the house.

 Q: Do I have to use a broker when buying a home with an amortization mortgage?